illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 * 1 point meets some of the items expected
 * 0 points expectations missing

+## attendance.md

+For the Online Only section PM, you need to add an additional `attendance.md` file in your `sprint-01` folder with a short record of who attended your teams meetings and when they took place.

 ### Presentation Requirements

 * The presentation will be done in person for section 01 and 05.
 Section 04 will have to pre-record